Sorensenella

 Sorensenella is a genus in the harvestman subfamily Sorensenellinae in the family Triaenonychidae.
 It is endemic to New Zealand and currently includes three species and several subspecies.
 Members of this genus have large pedipalps armed with strong spines.
 The pedipalps are larger in males.

 Taxonomy

 The genus Sorensenella was erected by R.I.
 Pocock in 1903.
 The type species is Sorensenalla prehensor and is held at the Natural History Museum, London.
-Carl Freidrich Roewer erected the genus Akaroa in 1932, but Ray Forster synonymised this under Sorensenella in his monograph on the New Zealand Laniatores.
+Carl Friedrich Roewer erected the genus Akaroa in 1932, but Ray Forster synonymised this under Sorensenella in his monograph on the New Zealand Laniatores.

 Etymology

 Although not stated by Pocock's relevant works, the genus seems likely named in honour of the in honour of the Danish Zoologist William Sørensen.

 Forster gave the spelling of the genus as the modified Soerensenella, following Roewer and other authors (e.g. per Roewer (1915) from interpretation of the alternative spelling as Sörensenella in Pocock's introduction, p.392).
 However, Sorensenella Pocock 1903 can be taken as the correct original spelling, as fixed by Pocock himself in a subsequent paper as first reviser.